jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DV 20 Partners
 A person who is a partner is allowed a deduction for expenditure or loss to the extent to which the deduction results from the application of subpart HG (Joint venturers, partners, and partnerships) to them and their partnership.

-### DZ 20B Expenditure incurred while income-earning activity interrupted by North Island flooding event
-When this section applies
-(1) This section applies for a person and an income year (the current year) before the 2028–29 income year when— (a) the person has an income-earning activity in New Zealand immediately before a North Island flooding event; and (b) the activity is interrupted for a period (the period of interruption) as a result of the North Island flooding event; and
-  (c) in the current year, during the period of interruption, the person incurs expenditure or loss (the interruption expenditure) in meeting an obligation relating to the income-earning activity; and
-  (d) the interruption expenditure does not meet the requirements of the general permission for the person and the income-earning activity but would do so but for the interruption; and
-  (e) the person resumes the income-earning activity in an income year (the resumption year) before the 2028–29 income year.
-Deduction for interruption expenditure
-(2) The person is allowed a deduction for the interruption expenditure.
-Timing of deduction
-(3) The deduction is allocated to the resumption year.
-Link with subpart DA
-(4) This section supplements the general permission.
-The general limitations still apply.

 ### DV 21 Losses for QCs entering partnership regime
 When this section applies
 (1) This section applies to a person when,—